About Aqueduct Cottage

 We raised £10,200 with an additional £3,400 donated in just over 4 weeks, which is a fantastic start to our work to restore and re-purpose the cottage.
 It has been a great community project and we have been hearing from people local to Cromford and as far away as USA about their memories and experiences of Aqueduct Cottage and Lea Wood.

 You can continue to make donations by calling us on 01773 881188 or sending a cheque to Derbyshire Wildlife Trust, Sandy Hill, Main Street, Middleton, Derbyshire, DE4 4LR

-The Covid 19 situation caused the project to be put on hold over the Spring and Summer of 2020, with only the builder attending site to complete essential works to complete certain tasks.
-Once lockdown restrictions were eased for the voluntary sector, small groups of volunteers returned to the site in September to carry out some minor groundwork operations.
-As we learn how to work within the new requirements these volunteer tasks continue and are planned to gain pace over the Autumn & Winter period, focusing upon the access work around the Cottage and into the Lea Wood Nature Reserve.
+The Covid 19 situation caused the project to be put on hold or downsized for much of 2020, with only the builder attending site to complete essential works to complete certain tasks.
+Once lockdown restrictions were eased for the voluntary sector, small groups of volunteers returned to the site from September 2020 to carry out some minor groundwork operations.
+As we learn how to work within the new requirements these volunteer tasks continued and gained some pace over the Autumn & Winter period in 2021, focusing up providing logistical support to the builder and carpenter.

-As a result of raising these funds, this has enabled us to begin working on the cottage this summer.
-Any additional funds will be used to support better access into Lea Wood, to provide interpretation panels to explain the cottage's fascinating history and place in nature, and support landscaping work to the additional buildings.
+Any additional funds will be used to support better access into Lea Wood, to provide interpretation panels to explain the cottage's place in nature and a possible wilder Derwent valley, and support landscaping work to the additional buildings.

 Subject to funding we hope that the gateway facility will be open for the school 2021 summer holidays, fingers crossed!